-Both browsers block certain types of scripts that make them faster, but Brave blocks all the advertisements, which makes it faster than most of the browsers out there.
+Both browsers block certain types of scripts that make them faster, but Brave blocks all the advertisements, making it faster than most browsers out there.

 The battery test is split into two sections: Windows and Android.
 We conduct this test by playing the same video on full HD quality on full volume in both browsers.

 Both browsers were not used for at least 24 hours before the test.
 After playing an 8-minutes video, I concluded that Firefox drains more battery.
 It’s a bit strange considering Brave is built on Chromium, but it consumed 5%, which was 2% less battery than Firefox (7%).
 You can watch the video to see both in action.

 I followed the same procedure on Android.
 I played a 6-minute video in both.
 Both consumed zero per cent battery, so the Android test is a tie.